Things to Do in Bacolod City

-Veggie Bites is the veggie food player in the Bacolod Market.
+Veggie Bites is one of the veggie food players in the Bacolod Market.
 The salad above is called Pema Salad and is available at their store in Hi Strip 3 in the East (near Bacolod Government Center).

 If you are in for healthy options, Bacolod has something to offer.
 Food is mostly vegetarian and plant-based but absolutely tastes good!